Tasmanian Government Railways X class: XA Class

-General modifications
+Modifications

 Side ladders and roof handrails were added to all units from 1956 while new automatic couplers and retractable buffers were fitted to most units during the early 1970s.
 Several units also had sliding windows installed later in life as a result of complaints from engine crews that the original winding windows were draughty and leaked in wet weather.

 In addition, some units were constructed with eight sandboxes whilst normally each had four.
 X16 would also lack roof handrails over the cab area until fairly late, and XA class member had a metal bar welded underneath the cab windows across the full width of the cab.
 The reasons for these modification remain unclear, but are most likely to have been specially built for testing or experimental purposes.

 Livery

 Upon their initial construction and delivery, all units of this class were painted Brunswick green; however, this colour tended to blend into the Tasmanian countryside, resulting in several accidents at level crossings.
 To enhance visibility, some units of the class had broad cream bands or an orange chevron painted on the ends.

-From the mid 1950s, all units were painted into TGR's new red and cream livery.
+From the mid-1950s, all units were painted into TGR's new red and cream livery.
 In 1970 a red, black and yellow tiger stripes livery was introduced.

 After control of Tasmanian rail lines was passed to Australian National in March 1978, most units retained their old yellow livery, but with ANR signwriting.
 Four were repainted into Australian National's green and yellow livery.